Burial, cremation and death certification

 Regulation of funeral directors

-We are consulting on a statutory code of conduct for funeral directors from 21 June 2019 to 20 September 2019.
+We are finalising a statutory code of conduct for funeral directors.
 Funeral directors will be inspected against this code once it comes into force and will be legally obliged to meet its requirements.

 We are responsible for the legislation and overarching policy governing the Death Certification Review Service (DCRS).
 This service sits within Healthcare Improvement Scotland who review around 10% of all death certificates (selected randomly) issued in Scotland for their accuracy.
 They are also responsible for the reviewing of all documentation during the process of repatriation of a body to Scotland.